RhymesOfContraband/minimal-mistakes/_portfolio/posters.md

 \\

 *"The means to know"* is the motto of the Campeador company, a mega consortium specialized in ~~pillaging~~ retrieving critical artefacts and information in space.
-It is a critical part of an upcoming module for the Mothership roleplaying game, *Operation Breach*, written by [Amanda P.](https://weirdwonder.itch.io/) with layout by ourselves.
+It is a critical part of an upcoming module for the Mothership roleplaying game, *Resonant*, written by [Amanda P.](https://weirdwonder.itch.io/).
     </div>
   <div class="column" markdown="span">
 **FR**\\